 “I got to be an extra, which is really a supporting artist, and I got to be paid for that,” she recalled.
 “You know what, it was as a Who in The Grinch.”

-Baranski and Shannon each received ample screen time as Martha May Whovier and Betty Lou Who, respectively.
-However, there’s one iconic actor who’s never seen but is heard in the adaptation of the children’s book.
+While Baranski, Shannon and Momsen received ample screen time as various Whoville citizens, there’s one iconic actor who’s never seen but is heard in the adaptation of the children’s book.
 Anthony Hopkins, known for his haunting portrayal of Hannibal Lecter in 1991’s The Silence of the Lambs, lends his voice as Whoville’s narrator.

 Scroll down to see more stars you might have forgotten were in How the Grinch Stole Christmas.